Life, Liberty, … And Facebook for All – Your Profile Page

 If someone surfs in and finds your Profile Page, they’ll probably be drawn to whether you’re really the person they’re looking for, and whether you have any acquaintances in common.

-If you’ve got a somewhat common name (e. g.
+For example, if you’ve got a somewhat common name (e. g.
 Gregory Cole), then it’s really going to help out people if they see anyone who you know is in common with whoever they know.

 One way I’ve used this information has been in locating High School friends, as we tend to have the same mutual friends.